DavidLarge/astro-dg/src/content/posts/mass-observation.md

 > we are interested to hear how writers experience their hands in day-to-day life.
 We would like to know how people use them and their feelings about this, but also their relationship with the hands of others.

-Kinda glorious and fascinating and boring, all in one.
+Glorious and fascinating and boring.

 <a href="https://massobs.org.uk/" target="_blank" rel="noopener">https://massobs.org.uk/</a>